apache/apisix/docs/en/latest/discovery/nacos.md

 ### Upstream setting

-Here is an example of routing a request with a URL of "/nacos/*" to a service which named "http://192.168.33.1:8848/nacos/v1/ns/instance/list?serviceName=APISIX-NACOS" and use nacos discovery client in the registry :
+Here is an example of routing a request with a URL of "/nacos/*" to a service which named "http://192.168.33.1:8848/nacos/v1/ns/instance/list?serviceName=APISIX-NACOS" and use nacos discovery client in the registry:

 ```shell
 $ curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -i -d '